ItsExtra/m4ftm/README.md

 ## GitHub

-This GitHub project is here to assist in the development of m4ftm.com ([development site](https://eggplant.m4ftm.com/wp/)).
+This GitHub project is here to assist in the development of m4ftm.com.
 It is just to help with the planning and organization.
 None of the files or code for that site are hosted here and the content is not being edited on github, though I'm open to changing that if I could figure out how to do it.

-I am by no means committedd to GitHub and ultimately would like to move to another platform as there are ethical issues with this one.
+I am by no means committed to GitHub and ultimately would like to move to another platform as there are ethical issues with this one.

 ## Seeking input and collaborators